The-going/evlproject/content/core/user-api/init/_index.md

 ### Initializing `libevl` {#init-libevl}

-Initializing the core EVL library for any given application process means undertaking these steps:
+When initializing, the core EVL library undertakes the following steps once for any given application process:

-- set up the specific bits for the CPU architecture, which boils down to resolving the address of the [vDSO](http://man7.org/linux/man-pages/man7/vdso.7.html) for the current process.
+- it sets up the specific bits for the CPU architecture, which boils down to resolving the address of the [vDSO](http://man7.org/linux/man-pages/man7/vdso.7.html) for the current process.

-- lock the current and future process memory by a call to [mlockall(2)](http://man7.org/linux/man-pages/man2/mlock.2.html), so that we won't get page faults due to on-demand memory schemes such as the [copy-on-write technique](https://landley.net/writing/memory-faq.txt).
+- it locks the current and future process memory by a call to [mlockall(2)](http://man7.org/linux/man-pages/man2/mlock.2.html), so that we won't get page faults due to on-demand memory schemes such as the [copy-on-write technique](https://landley.net/writing/memory-faq.txt).

-- connect to the EVL core running in kernel space, performing a few sanity checks such as making sure the core can handle the ABI the application will use later on to issue EVL system calls.
+- it connects to the EVL core running in kernel space, performing a few sanity checks such as making sure the core can handle the ABI the application will use later on to issue EVL system calls.

-- initialize a couple of built-in [proxy streams]({{< relref "core/user-api/proxy/_index.md" >}}), such as the one [evl_printf()]({{< relref "core/user-api/proxy/_index.md#evl_printf"
+- it initializes a couple of built-in [proxy streams]({{< relref "core/user-api/proxy/_index.md" >}}), such as the one [evl_printf()]({{< relref "core/user-api/proxy/_index.md#evl_printf"
   >}}) needs to send zero-latency output to _stdout_ from the out-of-band context.

-- finally, set up a signal handler to receive SIGEVL which the core may send to an application process in some (seldom) circumstances.
+- finally, a signal handler is installed in order to receive SIGEVL which the core may send to an application process in some (seldom) circumstances.

 All these actions are performed once by a bootstrap routine named [evl_init()]({{< relref "#evl_init" >}}), which may be either called